 The Mobile lab visits elementary locations on Mondays, Tuesdays and Wednesdays.
 Middle and high school visits are on Thursdays and Fridays.
 The lab can visit for an entire school day or for partial days.
 Our team will review all applications and make selections for the academic year.
 Due to the very high demand for the Mobile lab, we may not be able to visit every school during this school year.

 The minimum time for a group of 12 students at a time on the mobile lab will be 20 to 30 minutes for elementary and 30 to 45 minutes for middle school and high school.
 There is also the possibility of multiple groups completing activities simultaneously.
-In such a case, one group would be on the mobile lab while other groups are outside performing sampling or other experiments.
+In such a case, one group would be on the Mobile lab while other groups are outside performing sampling or other experiments.

 I understand that by submitting this application for a STEM@SVSU event/activity, photos and videos may be taken by SVSU staff.
-Images of participants will be used soley for the purpose of SVSU promotional material and publications.
+Images of participants will be used solely for the purpose of SVSU promotional material and publications.
 PLEASE NOTE: No names will be used.

 Instead of visiting your school, our team is willing to meet you at a location, such as Bay City State Recreation Area, or another river or bay-side park with the mobile lab.
 These trips can then include field sampling and observation activities.

 Dr. David Karpovich